 Soliloquy and aside

-A soliloquy is a lengthy speech meant to be heard by the audience and typically spoken when the character is alone on stage.
-One example is Macbeth‘s soliloquy in Act 1, Scene 7 when Macbeth is logically outlining the pros and cons of killing King Duncan (1.7.1-28).
+A soliloquy is a lengthy speech that is typically spoken when the character is alone on stage.
+One example is Macbeth‘s soliloquy in Act 1, Scene 7 when Macbeth is outlining the pros and cons of killing King Duncan (1.7.1-28).
 So far, we have mainly seen him as the brave warrior and loyal subject.
-Now, being alone, he reveals his motives and moral scruples to us: Macbeth needs to kill Duncan to become king himself but fears the consequences.
+In this scene, however, he reveals his motives and moral scruples to us.
+It becomes clear that he is seriously considering murdering his king.

 Another famous soliloquy in the play is Lady Macbeth’s “unsex me” soliloquy in Act 1, Scene 5.
 This is a very dramatic and passionate speech where Macbeth’s wife ...